ISO/IEC 7810: ID-000

 ID-000 specifies a size of 25 × 15 mm, with one corner slightly (3 mm) bevelled.
 The ID-000 size was first defined by ENV 1375–1, Identification card systems — Intersector integrated circuit(s) card additional formats — Part 1: ID-000 card size and physical characteristics.

-This size is used for the "mini-SIM" format of subscriber identity modules.
+This size is used for the mini-SIM format, the second-generation format of Subscriber Identity Modules.

 ID-000 size card as part of ID-1 size card

 An "informative" (i.e. non-mandatory) annex describes how an ID-000 sized card may be included in an ID-1 size card for processing (e.g. in an ID-1 reader), but with "relief areas around the perimeter of the ID-000 size card to allow it to be removed from the ID-1 size card without punching tools".
 An ID-1 size card containing an ID-000 size card is denoted as ID-1/000.
+This was the common design of SIMs when mini-SIMs were common, usually being issued as standard SIMs, i.e. in ID-1 format, with a removable ID-000 section that, when removed, was a mini-SIM.

 Card characteristics

 The standard specifies requirements for such physical characteristics as: